The ultimate top 14 Queensland experiences

 While you’re in Outback Queensland, retrace the steps of Cobb & Co. by travelling on the original mail route between Longreach and Windorah on a fully-laden stagecoach with Outback Pioneers; or climb the Big Red Sand Dune in Birdsville and watch the sunset in this picturesque part of Queensland.

-With squeaky white sand and piercing blue water, this beach has celebrity status and has been featured in blockbuster movies such as Disney’s Pirates of the Caribbean: Dead Men Tell No Tales.
+With squeaky white sand and piercing blue water, Whitehaven Beach even has celebrity status and has been featured in blockbuster movies such as Disney’s Pirates of the Caribbean: Dead Men Tell No Tales.

 Psst!
-Here’s how you can visit this famous beach.
+Here’s how you can visit Whitehaven Beach.

 7. CLIMB TO RECORD-BREAKING HEIGHTS